adhikari-arpan/BECE_Notes/README.md

 ## 🎓 Overview

-This repository contains curated study materials, notes, and resources for BCE students at Nepal College of Information Technology (NCIT) and other affiliated colleges of Pokhara University.
+This repository contains curated study materials, notes, and resources for BCE students for colleges of Pokhara University.
 The content is organized semester-wise and subject-wise to help students easily access relevant materials.

 ## 📁 Repository Structure